gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 for a woman who had died the year before.
 Her family and friends ate and drank and told stories about her, laughing as her youngest son imitated the way she had fumbled with her shawl when she was upset.
-There were a few tears, but only a few---she had passed peacefully after a full life, and that is always something to be treasured.
+There were a few tears, but only a few—she had passed peacefully after a full life, and that is always something to be treasured.

 The second occasion was one of my usual gatherings, women of a certain age with